sceccotti89/AutoSense/README.md

 - **deploy**: in which we deploy the front-end (using AWS Amplify) and the back-end (using serverless) services

 Those 2 steps are replicated for front- and back-end.
 First start with the back-end steps, then if successful, start the front-end ones.
 This specific order comes to the rescue when any of the already deployed API are changed: you might get an error while running the front-end integration tests.
 With this solution we make sure that the new API are deployed before starting integrations tests on them.
-If the *test* job fails, the *deploy* step is not executed and you'll receive an email containing the failing commit.<br/>
+If the *test* job fails, the *deploy* step is not executed and you'll receive an email containing the failing commit.

 In order to deploy everything to the right environment the script make use of a variable named *STAGE*.
-It assumes the value *prod* in case of a push/pull-request to master, *dev* in all other cases (develop or feature/* branch).<br/>
+It assumes the value *prod* in case of a push/pull-request to master, *dev* in all other cases (develop or feature/* branch).

 API KEYs replacements is performed using the powerful *sed* command, substituing the placeholders contained in the environment.prod.ts file of the UI with the respective value in the Secrets storage.
 This is executed for the *master* branch only.